Tom Vandergriff: Early life and education

 Tom Vandergriff was born in Carrollton, Texas on January 29, 1926.
 His father, William Thomas "Hooker" Vandergriff was a prominent businessman who operated a local car dealership with his father, John Thomas Vandergriff.
 In 1937, Hooker and his wife, Charles Pleasant Mayes, moved the family to nearby Arlington to open a new downtown Chevrolet dealership.
 At the time, Arlington was just 1 sqmi with 3,500 residents.

 Growing up, Vandergriff suffered from a speech impediment.
 With the help of a speech therapist, he overcame the disability and developed an interest in oratory and a deep, baritone voice.

-By the time Vandergriff was 16 years old, he applied to work as a radio broadcaster for KFJZ in Fort Worth, which was operated by Elliot Roosevelt, the son of President Franklin D. Roosevelt.
+By the time Vandergriff was 16 years old, he applied to work as a radio broadcaster for KFJZ in Fort Worth, which was operated by Elliott Roosevelt, the son of President Franklin D. Roosevelt.
 Vandergriff had sent an audition tape to the station, who hired him before learning of his age.

 In 1947, Vandergriff graduated from the University of Southern California earning a bachelor's degree in broadcast journalism.
 After graduating, he auditioned for a position at KNX radio in Los Angeles, only to lose the job to Chet Huntley.
 Huntley would go on to co-anchor the NBC evening news program, The Huntley-Brinkley Report.

 Feeling a sense of rejection, Vandergriff moved back to Arlington to work for his father's Chevrolet dealership.
 Two years later, in 1949, he married his high school sweetheart, Anna Waynette Smith, and later that year became president of the Arlington Chamber of Commerce.